Understanding Addiction Recovery

 Purpose of Detoxification

 The primary purpose of detoxification is to rid the body of toxic substances accumulated through substance abuse.
-Detoxification serves as the initial step towards recovery, allowing individuals to cleanse their bodies and prepare for further treatment.
+Detoxification serves as the initial step towards recovery, allowing individuals to clear their bodies and prepare for further treatment.

 During detoxification, the body may experience withdrawal symptoms as it adjusts to the absence of the substance.
 These symptoms can range from mild to severe, depending on the substance abused and the individual's overall health.
 The goal of detoxification is to manage these withdrawal symptoms effectively and prevent any complications that may arise.